ComputeStacks/cpanel-plugin/README.md

 ## Notes

-If you want to customize how the app is displayed in the cPanel interface (the name, icons, etc), you can uncompress the `computestacks.tar.gz` file and edit the `install.json`.
+If you want to customize how the app is displayed in the cPanel interface (the name, icons, etc), you can decompress the `computestacks.tar.gz` file and edit the `install.json`.
 The `install_plugin` command can be used on a directory, as well as, a compressed file, so no need to re-compress after you make your changes.